creative-area/docker-libvips/README.md

 # Docker Libvips

-**[Libvips](https://github.com/jcupitt/libvips)** Docker image with Ubuntu 16.04 as base image
+**[Libvips](https://github.com/jcupitt/libvips)** Docker image with Ubuntu 14.04 as base image

-**Libvips** and critical libs (libjpeg-turbo, libtiff, giflib, libpng, libwebp) are built from source
+**Libvips** and critical libs are built from source

-> Note that some libvips features are disabled (Python binding, ImageMagick, PangoFT2, MatIO, CFITSIO, OpenEXR, OpenSlide, libPoppler, libRSVG)
+> Note that some libvips features are disabled (Python binding, ImageMagick, PangoFT2, MatIO, CFITSIO, OpenEXR, OpenSlide, libPoppler)

 ## Usage